DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

     ...
   odm-decisionserverruntime:
     image: cp.icr.io/cp/cp4a/odm/odm-decisionserverruntime:8.12.0.1-amd64
-    x-aws-pull_credentials: "arn:aws:secretsmanager:<aws_deployment_region>:<aws_account_id>:secret:IBMCPSecret-XXXXXX"
+    x-aws-pull_credentials: "arn:aws:secretsmanager:<aws_deployment_region>:<aws_account_id>:secret:IBMCPSecret-YYYYY"
     ...
 ```

-## Create S3 bucket and IAM policy for IBM licensing service
+### 2.3.4 Create S3 bucket and IAM policy for IBM licensing service

+In this tutorial, we have included IBM Licensing service for tracking runtime license usage of ODM that is deployed on AWS ECS Fargate.

+The following steps are needed by IBM Licensing service:

-- Make sure to create a S3 bucket in AWS for storing the IBM software license usage data.
+- Create a S3 bucket in AWS for storing the IBM software license usage data.
 The name of the bucket must follow the `ibm-license-service-<aws_account_id>` pattern.

 - Add a IAM policy with read and write access, and define it on the S3 bucket.